 The income tax system is an individual system.
 However, in the case of couples with a single earner, the system of the marital quotient applies.
-This consists of treating 30% of the earnings of the total earnings of the couple (with a maximum of €0.280 in 2009 as the income of the non-earning spouse.
+This consists of treating 30% of the earnings of the total earnings of the couple as the income of the non-earning spouse (with a certain maximum).
 As a consequence of the progressivity of the Belgian tax rates, this amount is taxed at the lowest marginal tax rate instead of at the higher rate of the bracket in which the single earner's income would fall when treated as one entity.